-Imam Reza (a.s.) wrote in reply to a person who had asked him if it was advisable to marry his daughter to a person known for his ill nature, "If he is ill-natured (bad tempered), don't marry your daughter to him."
-[20] The same will apply where the bride-to-be lacks a good nature.
+Imam Reza (A.S.) wrote in reply to a person who had asked him if it was advisable to marry his daughter to a person known for his ill nature, "If he is ill-natured (bad tempered), don't marry your daughter to him."
+5 The same will apply where the bride-to-be lacks a good nature.
 Such a woman, though she may be beautiful and rich, would make the life of her husband miserable.
 She can never be patient in the difficulties that arise in married life.
-C. Compatibility The Prophet (s.a.) gave no recognition to class distinction, but in marriage, he stressed upon compatibility.
-The marrying partners must be Kufw of each other, so that there are no unnecessary misgivings later.[21]
-It is better for a religious woman who is committed to laws and principles to marry a man like herself.
-A man questioned the Prophet of Islam (s.a.w.s.), "Whom must we marry?"
+C. Compatibility The Prophet (S) gave no recognition to class distinction, but in marriage, he stressed upon compatibility.
+The marrying partners must be Kufw of each other, so that there are no unnecessary misgivings later.6 It is better for a religious woman who is committed to laws and principles to marry a man like herself.
+A man questioned the Prophet of Islam (S), "Whom must we marry?"
 He replied, "The suitable (matches)."
 "Who are the suitable matches?"
-The Prophet (s.a.) responded, "Some of the faithfuls are match for others."
-[22] Imam Sadiq (a.s.) said, "An intelligent and wise woman must not be matched except with a sage and wise man."
-[23] D. Decent Family The Messenger of Allah (s.a.w.s.) has given great emphasis on taking into consideration a good family background when we intend to marry.
+The Prophet (S) responded, "Some of the faithfuls are match for others."
+7 Imam Sadiq (A.S.) said, "An intelligent and wise woman must not be matched except with a sage and wise man."
+8 D. Decent Family The Messenger of Allah (S) has given great emphasis on taking into consideration a good family background when we intend to marry.
 He said, "Marry in the lap of a decent family, since the semen and the genes have effect."
-[24] The Holy Prophet (s.a.w.s.) also said, "Look very carefully and minutely as to where you are placing your child because genes and hereditary qualities are transferred in a concealed and unintentional way and have their effect."
-[25] E. Reason The Commander of the Faithful, 'Ali (a.s.) strongly forbade marrying a foolish and insane person.
+9 The Holy Prophet (S) also said, "Look very carefully and minutely as to where you are placing your child because genes and hereditary qualities are transferred in a concealed and unintentional way and have their effect."
+10 E. Reason The Commander of the Faithful, 'Ali (A.S.) strongly forbade marrying a foolish and insane person.
 "Avoid marrying a stupid woman, since her company is a woe (distress) and her children too get wasted."
-[26] F. Physical and Mental Health Though religiousness and piety are most important, it does not mean that we totally disregard the physical appearance and beauty of the prospective spouse.
-The Holy Prophet (s.a.w.s.) says, "When one intends to marry a woman, he should ask about her hair, just as he asks about her face (beauty), since the hair is one of the two beauties (of women)."
-[27] G. Whom can you Marry?
+11 F. Physical and Mental Health Though religiousness and piety are most important, it does not mean that we totally disregard the physical appearance and beauty of the prospective spouse.
+The Holy Prophet (S) says, "When one intends to marry a woman, he should ask about her hair, just as he asks about her face (beauty), since the hair is one of the two beauties (of women)."
+12 G. Whom can you Marry?